GAMS-dev/gamspy/docs/index.rst

 With this goal in mind we developed GAMSPy to be able to generate mathematical models instead of model instances.
 Think of a mathematical model as a pure representation of mathematical symbols, devoid of specific data.
-In contrast, a model instance is a model instance is the unrolled and constant folded representation of a model with its actual data.
+In contrast, a model instance is the unrolled and constant folded representation of a model with its actual data.
 In a model instance sum expressions are resolved into its individual components and equation domains are resolved to individual scalar equations.